alex314159/ib-re-actor-976-plus/README.md

 You need to provide the connection with listeners that will do things based on callbacks.
 Typically you will only need to listen to a small subset of the events that can be emitted by the wrapper.
 So if you don't use historical data or options you don't need to listen to these callbacks.
 Note that if you're going to do things that take time, it's a good idea to start them in separate threads so the listener thread is always free.
 You can provide the connection with many listeners.
 Another natural way is to define a multimethod that will filter on event type and print or log by default.

-Finally you need to manage your own request-ids and order-ids.
+Finally, you need to manage your own request-ids and order-ids.
 Note that IB only accepts order-ids in increasing order - if you are sending orders concurrently, use a locking mechanism.

 Check the demo_apps folder for example usage.
 For any help on the underlying events, the official API documentation is at https://interactivebrokers.github.io/tws-api/.